Community, de-industrialisation, and post-industrial regeneration in a Merseyside town: St. Helens, 1968-2018

 Supervising the project in my role as Warwick Arts Faculty Student Engagement Intern.

-Student-led history of the Faculty of Arts at Warwick set up by Dr. Kathryn Woods.
+Co-managed this student-led history of the Faculty of Arts at Warwick with Dr. Kathryn Woods.

 Read about the project on IATL's blog and through this interview with the Warwick University student newspaper: 'There was an unofficial society celebrating the Koan [...]', The Boar, 25.06.2020.